-Sometime later Dallas joined the Texas Rangers and in 1874 was serving as a second sergeant in J. R. Waller’s company.
-Afterward, he lived briefly in the Texas Panhandle, in Mexico during the days of Maximilian, and served a short stint as a marshal in Socorro, New Mexico.
+Sometime later, Dallas joined the Texas Rangers and, in 1874, was serving as a second sergeant in J. R. Waller’s company.
+Afterward, he lived briefly in the Texas Panhandle in Mexico during the days of Maximilian and served a short stint as a marshal in Socorro, New Mexico.

 His first task was to get the city jail keys from a deputy marshal who also just happened to be the town drunk.
 When Stoudenmire approached the drunken deputy, Bill Johnson, to get the keys, Johnson mumbled that he would go home and figure out which ones they were.
 However, Stoudenmire became impatient, demanding the keys immediately.
 When Johnson continued to delay, Dallas physically turned the man upside down, took the keys, and threw him to the ground.
-Stoudenmire wasted no time living up to his tough reputation, along with humiliating Johnson.
+Stoudenmire wasted no time living up to his formidable reputation, along with humiliating Johnson.

 James and Doc Manning were arrested but were acquitted when the ruling was found to be self-defense.